brstuder/mkdocs/docs/projects/mkdocs-demo.md

 ### Adding Titles to Code Blocks

-We've made some great additions to our code blocks, but now suppose we want to add more context to our code blocks so users know what they are supposed to be looking at.
+We've made some great additions to our code blocks, but now suppose we want to add more context to our code blocks.
 This can be useful for labeling API payloads by their response code, for example:

 ```py title="404: Not Found"
 {